artchsh/artchsh/README.md

-# 👨‍💻 Artyom Chshyogolev
+# 👨‍💻 Skyler
-👋 Hi, I'm Artyom Chshyogolev, a developer from Kazakhstan passionate about web development, machine learning, and creating useful software.
+👋 Hi, I'm Skyler, a developer from Kazakhstan passionate about web development, machine learning, and creating useful software.

 ## 🚀 About Me
 I specialize in **JavaScript** and **Python**, with additional experience in **C**, **PHP**, and database management using **SQL**, **MySQL**, and **MongoDB**.
 I also have experience with **Docker** for containerization and integrating AI into applications using SDKs like Gemini, Groq, and OpenAI.